Kill stealing: Prevention

 Many newer MMORPGs implement game designs that distributes the reward more fairly to those who fought a creature.
 Rewards can be distributed based on how much the player contributed to defeating the creature.
 A player that does 30% of the damage gains 30% of the money and experience points rewarded for defeating the creature.
 A game might have a more sophisticated way to measure a player's contribution to the fight as well.
-A character whose primary task is healing other characters might be judged based on how much he healed combatants during the fight.
+A character whose primary task is healing other characters might be judged based on how much (s)he healed combatants during the fight.

 In some newer multiplayer first-person shooters such as Battlefield 4 and Battlefield 1, if a player does enough damage to an enemy player, but a teammate gets the final blow, then the player will receive what is known as 'Assist Counts as Kill'.
 The player then gets awarded the amount of damage they did to the enemy as points, and on their statistics it counts as kill rather than as an assist.